-Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong SIMULATION GAMES Exercises that simulate project decisions Test "game" before using Be clear about how results will be used Can be designed to be an effective educational/training technique, especially for local officials Requires substantial preparation and time for implementation Can be expensive INFORMATION CENTERS and FIELD OFFICES Offices established with prescribed hours to distribute information and respond to inquiries Provide adequate staff to accommodate group tours Use brochures and videotapes to advertise and reach broader audience Consider providing internet access station Select an accessible and frequented location Provides opportunity for positive media coverage at groundbreaking and other significant events Excellent opportunity to educate school children Places information dissemination in a positive educational setting Information is easily accessible to the public Provides an opportunity for more responsive ongoing communications focused on specific public involvement activities Relatively expensive, especially for project-specific use Access is limited to those in vicinity of the center unless facility is mobile EXPERT PANELS Public meeting designed in "Meet the Press" format.
-Media panel interviews experts from different perspectives.
-Provide opportunity for participation by general public following panel Have a neutral moderator Agree on ground rules in advance Possibly encourage local organizations to sponsor rather than challenge Encourages education of the media Presents opportunity for balanced discussion of key issues Provides opportunity to dispel scientific misinformation Requires substantial preparation and organization May enhance public concerns by increasing visibility of issues Provide tours for key stakeholders, elected officials, advisory group members and the media Know how many participants can be accommodated and make plans for overflow Plan question/answer session Consider providing refreshments Demonstrations work better than presentations Make sure everything is safe Opportunity to develop rapport with key stakeholders Creates greater public knowledge of issues and processes Number of participants is limited by logistics Potentially attractive to protestors
+1 • Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong SIMULATION GAMES Exercises that simulate project decisions Test "game" before using Be clear about how results will be used Can be designed to be an effective educational/training technique, especially for local officials Requires substantial preparation and time for implementation Can be expensive INFORMATION CENTERS and FIELD OFFICES Offices established with prescribed hours to distribute information and respond to inquiries Provide adequate staff to accommodate group tours Use brochures and videotapes to advertise and reach broader audience Consider providing internet access station Select an accessible and frequented location Provides opportunity for positive media coverage at groundbreaking and other significant events Excellent opportunity to educate school children Places information dissemination in a positive educational setting Information is easily accessible to the public Provides an opportunity for more responsive ongoing communications focused on specific public involve- ment activities Relatively expensive, especially for project-specific use Access is limited to those in vicinity of the center unless facility is mobile EXPERT PANELS Public meeting designed in "Meet the Press" format.
+Media panel interview experts from different perspectives.
+Encourages education of the media Presents opportunity for balanced discussion of key issues Provides opportunity to dispel scientific misinformation Requires substantial preparation and organization May enhance public concerns by increasing visibility of issues FIELD TRIPS Provide tours for key stakeholders, elected officials, advisory group members and the media Know how many participants can be accommodated and make plans for overflow Plan question/answer session Consider providing refreshments Demonstrations work better than presentations Make sure everything is safe Opportunity to develop rapport with key stakeholders Creates greater public knowledge of issues and processes Number of participants is limited by logistics Potentially attractive to protestors